Belly Dancer (Kardinal Offishall song)

-"Belly Dancer" is a song by Canadian rapper Kardinal Offishall featuring American musician Pharrell Williams, the latter producing it with Chad Hugo as The Neptunes.
+"Belly Dancer" is a song by Canadian rapper Kardinal Offishall featuring American musician Pharrell Williams, who produced it with Chad Hugo as The Neptunes.
 Released on March 25, 2003, it was originally the first single from the former's unreleased album, Firestarter Vol. 2: The F-Word Theory.

 Background

 The song was inspired by Naomi Campbell, who was in the studio while the song was recorded.
-The single briefly appeared on the Billboard charts, and a music video was shot by Little X on May 7, 2003 in Toronto.
+The single briefly appeared on the Billboard charts, and a music video was shot by Little X on May 7, 2003, in Toronto.
 However, the video remains unreleased, because Kardinal's label at the time, MCA Records, was absorbed into Geffen Records, leaving the single without promotion.

 In an interview, Kardinal stated that he does not like the song, and "it was the first thing I did that wasn't from the heart."